kooya3/Elsa-portfolio/README.md

 pnpm
 ```

- ) with your browser to see the result.
+ browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.